Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Discussion

 \subsection{Greater Alignment at the Level of Behavioural Observations}

-SLPs showed strong alignment with one another with behavioural observation, consistently pointing to \ga{}, \ac{}, and \vo{} as the central dimensions for describing \ja{}.
-Our structured prompting method leveraged this shared consensus and achieved similarly high alignment: MLLMs could reliably capture and reproduce these behavioural cues.
+SLPs showed strong alignment with one another in behavioural observation, consistently pointing to \ga{}, \ac{}, and \vo{} as the central dimensions for describing \ja{}.
+Our structured prompting method leveraged this shared consensus and achieved similarly high alignment.
+MLLMs could reliably capture and reproduce these behavioural cues.
+Because experts already converge on these descriptors, observation proved to be a tractable entry point for human–AI alignment.

-Because expert criteria were already aligned, observation proved to be a tractable entry point for human–AI alignment.
-By guiding MLLMs to \dquote{see} behaviours through these shared dimensions, we can achieve stable and reproducible outputs.
-This suggests that systems for analysing \pci{} should prioritise clear, structured observation before attempting higher-level reasoning.
+This tractability reflects a broader phenomenon.
+When the domain involves low-level, directly perceivable behaviours, experts tend to describe events in highly similar ways.
+In education~\cite{xing2024survey}, teachers reliably agree on whether a child raised a hand or spoke out loud.
+In UX evaluation~\cite{vermeeren2010user}, experts consistently identify pauses, clicks, and hovers.
+In creative work critiques~\cite{alabood2023systematic}, reviewers often converge on surface-level cues such as colour saturation or bold outlines.
+These shared descriptors create a stable grounding that multimodal models can be scaffolded to replicate.
+As a result, observation-level alignment can be achieved before attempting any higher-level judging.

-The relative ease of alignment in observation highlights a broader design lesson: when experts already share common descriptors, MLLMs can be scaffolded to replicate them reliably.
-Multimodal models are particularly well-suited to capture low-level, directly perceivable cues—for instance, gaze direction, vocal onset, or gesture trajectories—because such behaviours are already described consistently across experts.
-Achieving alignment in these cases mainly requires iterative confirmation with human experts, rather than inventing new criteria.
+This suggests that systems for analysing \pci{} should prioritise clear and structured observation as their first layer of alignment.
+By guiding MLLMs to “see” behaviours through common expert descriptors, we can produce stable and interpretable outputs that form a reliable substrate for subsequent judging tasks.

-For example, in education~\cite{xing2024survey}, teachers can consistently agree on whether a child raised a hand, spoke out loud, or looked at the teacher.
-In UX evaluation~\cite{vermeeren2010user}, experts reliably agree on whether a user paused, clicked, or hovered over an interface element.
-In creative work critiques~\cite{alabood2023systematic}, reviewers may all notice surface-level features such as colour saturation or the use of bold lines.
-These cues are easier for multimodal models to observe, making observation alignment relatively tractable.
+\textbf{\textit{Design Takeaway \#1: Provide Perceptual Assistance With Transparent and Interpretable Cues}}.
+MLLMs can meaningfully support early-stage observation.
+In our study, the model achieved 81\% accuracy in identifying low-level behavioural cues, showing strong alignment with SLPs in detecting gaze shifts, object-directed actions, and vocalisations.
+However, these machine-generated observations cannot replace human observation, especially in a clinically serious and nuanced behavioural assessment task.
+Even with relatively strong cue-level performance, SLPs should not simply trust model outputs.
+They must actively review, verify, and integrate these cues into their own observation workflow.